 Conversions of pressure units : Everything you need to know

-The commonly used pressure units are the pascal (Pa), the standard atmosphere (atm), the bar, the millimetre of mercury (mmHg) and the psi.
+The commonly used units of pressure are the pascal (Pa), the standard atmosphere (atm), the bar, the millimetre of mercury (mmHg) and the psi.
 The pascal is the international and legal unit of pressure, corresponding to 1 newton per square metre (1 Pa = 1 N/m²).
 Other pressure units are converted from the pascal.
 For example, 1 bar equals 100,000 Pa and 1 atm equals 101,325 Pa.
 There are also other pressure units, such as millimetres of mercury, centimetres of water and psi, which are used in specific fields.

 Conversions of pressure units